 Every year since preschool I have purchased school pictures of all three kiddos.
 Crappy backgrounds, forced poses, and terrible lighting seems to be the formula.
 Every year I complained about the expense of something I didn’t want.
 Last year I finally liberated myself from school pictures.
 It took me a while to get over the weird guilt, but I am here to tell you it is OK to not buy school pictures.

 Picture day is fun, I have always let the kids wear whatever they want.
 For my oldest this means a polyester flower girl dress that I drug home from a thrift store along with some of her Aunt Jewel’s fancy hand me down accessories.
 My son often wears an obnoxious saying shirt, even though I have told him nobody will be able to read it the way the photo is cropped.
 My littlest?
 It doesn’t matter, she isn’t gonna sit for a stranger anyway.
 The big ones bring home their little slip with four mediocre pictures, we talk about how beautiful and big they are.
 We put them in a drawer never to look at them again.
 Do I buy these pictures?
 Not anymore.
 They are terrible.

-I don’t buy things I don’t want anymore.
+Now hear me when I say I don’t mind paying photographers.
+What I do have a problem with is paying for stuff I don’t like or that is redundant.
+I pay for great photography about once a year.
+We have these beautiful photos taken in beautiful, natural, glowy light.
+The setting and our wardrobe flow effortlessly with our home decor.
 It is almost criminal to hang up the collection of these beautiful photos and then slap a conventional school picture next to it.
 My photographer gives me a disc with images so I can make wallets for Grandma and Grandpa and anyone else of the fantastic portraits…. so why would I give them this wallet picture that is just kinda ‘meh’?
 School pictures set me back about $100 if I buy the least expensive package for each kid.
-I pass on the school pictures and don’t feel bad about booking with a natural light photographer.
+I pass on the school pictures and don’t feel bad about booking a mini session with a natural light photographer.

 So the drill was the same each year.
 The last two years it was three sets of pictures!
 Stiff poses – check.
 Forced smiles – check.
 Bad lighting – check.
 Cheesy background you’ve been rolling down for the last

 ten twenty years – check.
 Do your kids have glasses?
 Yes.
 Great, we will order some inexcusable glare on those photos.
 We have lots of package choices, which would you like?

 Now nearly everyone has a cell phone with a camera on it.
 Not everyone, but it is very common.
 On any day of the week you can get a photo package at Picture People for $11.
 At Picture People (or any mall photo studio) you are at least going to have the option of different poses and backgrounds and a little more time spent with your child.
 I’m not really trying to sell you on mall photography either; I’m just saying it is often better quality and almost always a better deal.
 I’ve honestly seen advertisements for mini sessions with natural light photographers in our area advertised for less than what our three packages add up to.
 Pinterest can lead you to hundreds of articles on how to improve your photography even with an iPhone or point and shoot camera.
 Many people have a home printer that prints photo quality and many photographers will now give you a disc with photos on it to print to your heart’s content.
 So again, with all these options at my fingertips WHY am I gonna pay $30 for two 5X7 and a sheet of wallets of a stiff picture of my kid?